Khoaair/netflix/README.md

 ## Introduction

-This application (Netflix Clone) have two sides, one is client side was build using ReactJS(Context, Custom Hooks) and server side was build using nodeJS, express, mongoDB.
-I have built the following pages within this application: sign in, sign up, browser and lastly the homepage.
+This application (Netflix Clone) has two sides, one is client-side was built using ReactJS(Context, Custom Hooks), and the server side was built using nodeJS, express, mongoDB.
+I have built the following pages within this application: sign in, sign up, browser, and lastly the homepage.
 There are four different pages, some using protected routes with auth listeners.

 ## Main Technology